mbalestrini/sky130_blender_renders_tutorial/README.md

     Save As ...
     Import Layers:
         Import STL
-            Set scale ( 1.0 ) ?
+            ?
+Set scale = 1.0 (so blender units represent microns) Create material
-        Create material
         Move Layer vertically
+        Scale layer vertically if you want different layer heights
-        Example of scaling some layer/s
+        >>> Example of scaling some layer/s

     Change Render Engine to Cycles
     Show how to change viewport shading style